Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ]);
 ```

-Again, it is just an IIFE.
-The code of all 4 files is transpiled to the code in 4 functions.
-And these 4 functions are passed to the anonymous function as arguments.
+Again, it is just another IIFE.
+The code of all 4 files is transpiled to the code in 4 functions in an array.
+And that array is passed to the anonymous function as an argument.

 ## Babel module: transpile from ES module